Homemade Picture Books

-Children love making books, and a book about what they did last weekend, or on a special family outing is a perfect way to help your child tell a story staring their favorite person!
+Children love making books, and homemade picture books about what they did last weekend, or on a special family outing are a perfect way to help your child tell a story starring their favorite person!

 - Have your child decorate the pages before you add the pictures.

 - Fold the paper in 2 to make multiple pages.

 - Add the pictures, using double stick tape or glue.
 I suggest the double stick tape because it is easy and clean.
 It won’t make the pages stick together like glue will if it dribbles out.

 - After adding a picture add some text, ask your child what the picture is of, and to tell you about it.
 Write verbatim what they tell you if they are old enough have them write it!

 - Staple the pages together.
 I ended up using ribbon and sewing it together because my art closet is a mess and I couldn’t find my stapler!

 - Read the new book with your child!